River, Kent: Geography

 River is situated in a steep wooded valley formed by the River Dour.
 At its north-west end the valley splits into the Dour Valley, in which Temple Ewell lies, and the Alkham Valley, which for much of the time is dry but which contains the Drellingore, a highly seasonal stream characteristic of chalk downland (another example being the nearby Nailbourne).
 The confluence of the Dour and Drellingore rivers is situated in Kearsney Abbey.

 At the valley floor, River is on average about 100 ft above sea level.
 Along the axis of the Dour, the land slopes gradually down towards the sea about 3 mi distant.
 The common land areas above Kearsney Abbey provide a view of Dover and its castle, and much of the area consists of delicate chalk grassland.

 Governance

 River comes under the jurisdiction of Dover District Council and is in the Dover and Deal parliamentary constituency.
 River has had its own Parish Council since 1987.
 An electoral ward in the same name exists.
 This ward includes Hougham Without and has a total population at the 2011 census of 4,564.

 Economy

 River once had a number of shops, but most have gradually closed; a small Co-op supermarket, as well as two other grocery stores exist in the town today.
-River retains its post office, as well as a pharmacy and a Chinese take-away, and in late 2024, a Premier convenience store opened there.
+River retains its post office, as well as a pharmacy, a convenience store and a Chinese take-away.

 The village has a park, Kearsney Abbey, and two other parks nearby.